Your relationship with your weight isn’t healthy.

 Whenever you see a drastic change in what the scale says, you’ll have the ability to put what it tells you into context.

-“If we see a drop in weight, we want to corroborate that,” says Born Fitness Head Coach Brian Murray.
+“If we see a drop in weight, we want to corroborate that,” says online fitness coach Brian Murray.
 “The same is true if there’s an increase.
 In both cases, we’ll use the progress pictures and circumference measurements to see what’s really going on.”

 Winning the Battle of the Scale